SparkliTwizzl/plurality-utilities/README.md

 ::smy::Sammy (they/them) | [-- a person]
 ```

-##### 4.1.3.3 - You can use each marker symbol in a template as many times as you want.
+##### 4.1.3.3 - You can use each marker symbol in a template as many times as you want

 Example: